e-karov/movies-workshop/README-IMPORTANT.txt

-Dont' forget to run "npm install", because this app depending on bootstrap and jquery!
+Don't' forget to run "npm install", because this app depending on bootstrap and jquery!